-He is founding faculty of the Interaction Design Program (2006 M.F.A/M.Des Concentration in Interaction Design, 2012 B.Des in Interaction Design), founding member of the UW DUB design/use/build) group (2005), an interdisciplinary coalition of HCI and design oriented programs at University of Washington to pioneer cross-disciplinary education for future human-computer interaction design professionals, and part of the founding faculty of the Master of Human Computer Interaction and Design (MHCI+D) Program (2013) that he led as Interim Faculty Director for Cohort 7 during the academic year 2019/20.
+He is founding faculty of the Interaction Design Program (2006 M.F.A/M.Des Concentration in Interaction Design, 2012 B.Des in Interaction Design), founding member of the UW DUB design/use/build) group (2005), an interdisciplinary coalition of HCI and design oriented programs at University of Washington to pioneer cross-disciplinary education for future human-computer interaction design professionals, and founding faculty of the Master of Human Computer Interaction and Design (MHCI+D) Program (2013) that he led as Interim Director for Cohorts 7 and 9 during the academic years 2019/20 and 2021/22.
+He was the recipient of the Marsha and Jay Glazer Endowed University Professorship from 2018-2023.

 Roesler received his PhD in Cognitive Systems Engineering with a specialization in Human Centered Design from The Ohio State University.
 His dissertation work focused on the coordination of perspectives for the control of views into remote and virtual environments.
 He holds an MFA in Industrial Design from The Ohio State University and a Diplom in Industrial Design (equivalent to MA) from Burg Giebichenstein, Hochschule für Kunst und Design (University of Art and Design) in Halle, Germany.